Weymann Co.

 Current Role:

-Niko serves as the current Director for Weymann where he designs and engineers all of the company's new product lines.
+Niko serves as the current Director for Weymann where he assists in the design and engineering of the new product lines.
 His dedication in honoring the Weymann heritage has been front & center to our company's revival & success.

 International Musical Instrument Registry & Database: